CelsoSantos/http-grpc-mux/README.md

 For your convenience, there is a `Makefile` available that provides a sandboxed build environment (Docker container) complete with Bazel and Gazelle, that is capable of building the required binaries and Docker images to test and deploy the services into a K8s cluster.

+In order to be able to use `make` you will have to create a `Makefile.conf` file.
+Use the provided `Makefile.conf.sample` to get you started.
+Once done, you can executing `make` commands.

 To setup the build environment just run:

 ```bash